Review and Workshop

 Research: Addressing technical or design challenges, which may involve reverse engineering any of the server binaries or analyzing the Source SDK to find the best approach.

-Design: The overall concept and structure of the requested mod.
+Design: The overall concept and structure of your addon.
 I avoid third-party tools and dependencies unless absolutely necessary or the mod relies on them.
 Because I don’t own them, I can’t guarantee that they’ll receive the same level of support I provide.

 Technical Design (Development): Planning code implementation and system development with a focus on optimization to prevent lags or crashes, ensuring smooth performance within a strict frame-time budget (e.g., 16.66ms per frame).